 Class.
 Status.
 Power.
 Gender.
 Race.
-Ethnic relations.
 Politics.
 Crime.
-Religion.
+Food.
+Family.
 Medicine.
+Music.
 Education.
 Culture.
+Religion.
+Technology.

-When you study sociology at Franklin & Marshall, you discover the many interrelationships among the various fields of knowledge that constitute the liberal arts.
+What is Sociology?
+When you study sociology at Franklin & Marshall you discover the many interrelationships among the various fields of knowledge that constitute the liberal arts.
 Any question that has to do with people has a sociological answer.

 As a social and cultural science, sociology studies human interaction within and between groups; the forces of interest and meaning that help to shape and reshape that interaction; and its consequences for the lives of individuals and social groups.
 As one of the liberal arts, sociology enriches the study of history, philosophy, science, and the arts, and assists students in examining their personal lives, professional activities, and public issues in a more thoughtful and critical way.
 In both capacities--and as our graduates attest--the study of sociology can be excellent preparation for a wide range of careers including law, education, business, government service, medicine, and social work.